-Although Debtor believes that all adversary proceedings that have been filed to date have substantial merit, litigation is inherently a risky proposition.
+Although the proposed settlement between Debtor and the Komet Parties resolves all adversary proceedings against those persons and companies, if the Court does not approve that settlement then the Debtor will have to proceed with the litigation, and litigation is inherently a risky proposition.
 Information obtained through the discovery process may reduce, or even eliminate, certain claims that Debtor currently believes it holds against third parties.
 Moreover, even if a successful judgment is obtained, it is possible that the Debtor may not be able to collect from that person or entity on such judgment.
-However even if none of the litigation succeeds, the Debtor still will be able to pay out the minimum percentages to general unsecured creditor classes, as specified in the Plan.